 When you approach the Blackfoot River, you’ll marvel at the size of the boulders in the river, the steep ledges and the swirling, cascading water.
 With plunge pools the size of hot tubs, giant eddies that swirl forever and long seams of raucous water, the Blackfoot River screams “Trout live here!” along its entire length.
 And we can verify with photos of slab-sided Rainbow Trout and hook-nosed Brown Trout, fat and sassy, stuffed with stoneflies and crawdads.
 If you were designing the perfect major Montana river, the Blackfoot would be your blueprint.

 The stunning drop in elevation is a double-edged sword.
-Flowing down from the heights of the Continental Divide, spring fishing on the Blackfoot River can be an iffy proposition.
+Flowing down from the heights of the Continental Divide, Blackfoot River fly fishing during the spring can be an iffy proposition.
 It has Skwala Stoneflies, BWO’s and Western March Browns, but if winter hangs on a bit longer than normal, the fish may not really get active before run-off.
 Spring hatches are partially dependent on water temperatures, so if you’re planning your Montana fly fishing trip for spring, the Blackfoot River is not a sure bet.
 But if it does warm up enough to get the fish moving, the streamer fishing can be silly before the fish start rising.
 The lower Blackfoot, simply because it’s at a lower elevation, warms up a bit faster than the upper reaches.
 You can use the USGS Montana Streamflow web site to monitor river temperatures in Bonner.

 The Big Blackfoot River is a Montana fly fishing paradise as run-off ends.
 The steep incline and bouncy water is the perfect environment for stoneflies, and the Salmon Fly hatch on the Blackfoot is legendary.
 “Drop it in the bucket!” and big trout will come up and crush your fly.
 As the Salmon flies wane, the Golden Stones come to the party, as do the Green Drakes, Pale Morning Duns and Tan Caddis.
 The Blackfoot River turns on in early July.
 It’s so easy to get caught up in the hatches, but if you’re streamer fisherman, now is the time to lose your mind.
 The big water makes the fish decide in a hurry, while the boulders, buckets and shelves are some the best terrain for taking big fish on streamers.
 Think sink, if you can, and take the time to huck a few Baby Gongas or Sculpzillas.
 Sometimes the flash of the fish may make you reconsider wading!!
 In early July, the valley is a lush green, the fish are moving after a long fast, and the Blackfoot River is the best river in Missoula!